 Assume you are age 60 and eligible to receive a Normal Retirement Pension.
-The following table illustrates what happens if you have a \$1,000.00 monthly Normal Retirement Benefit for different benefit options.
 If you are single, you may elect to receive your \$1,000.00 monthly benefit under the 5 Year Certain and Life Annuity or you may elect to receive a \$962.70 monthly benefit under the 10 Year Certain and Life Annuity.
-The adjustment to your \$1,000.00 monthly benefit under the 10 Year Certain and Life Annuity takes into account the additional five years of guaranteed payments.
+The actuarial adjustment to your \$1,000.00 monthly benefit under the 10 Year Certain and Life Annuity takes into account the additional five years of guaranteed payments.

-If you are married, you may elect to receive your \$1,000.00 monthly benefit payable under the 5 Year Certain and Life Annuity or as a \$962.70 monthly benefit payable under the 10 Year Certain and Life Annuity.
-However, your spouse must provide written consent to this or any benefit option except the Qualified Joint and 50% Survivor Annuity.
+If you are married, you may elect to receive your \$1,000.00 monthly benefit payable under the 5 Year Certain and Life Annuity or you may elect to receive a \$962.70 monthly benefit payable under the 10 Year Certain and Life Annuity.
+However, your spouse must provide written consent to this or any other benefit option except the Qualified Joint and 50% Survivor Annuity.
 The consent must be witnessed by a Plan representative or a notary public.